lmmx/csv-validation-sandbox/README.md

 It contains a `make_df` and a `validate_df` function which are chained together through a `validate_str` function, which takes `sample_colnames` as provided column names from a sample DataFrame.
 (N.B.: in fact only the number of these columns is necessary)

+Some of the tests use an editable installation of `fsspec-reference-maker`:

+- `fsspec-offsets-calc.py` has cases showing the expected output for various block sizes corresponding to the row size of a CSV, with commented out lines in the expected value (and code comments) showing the 'working' so to speak.